Date of Thesis Acceptance

 Keywords: auditory perception, cognitive psychology, octave-ambiguous tones, priming, Simon effect, stimulus ambiguity, tritone paradox

-Auditory perception, Cognitive psychology, Pitch Perception, Tone -- Octave-ambiguous tones, Priming (Psychology), Simon effect, Stimulus Ambiguity, Tritone -- Tritone paradox, Whitman College 2017 -- Dissertation collection -- Psychology Department
+Auditory perception, Cognitive psychology, Pitch Perception, Tone -- Octave-ambiguous tones, Priming (Psychology), Simon effect, Stimulus Ambiguity, Tritone -- Tritone paradox, Social sciences, Whitman College -- Dissertation collection 2017 -- Psychology Department

 Public Accessible Thesis